 Over a long-term period (years), a shoreline is considered to be either eroding or accreting or stable.
-It is very difficult to measure erosion as a rate, with respect to either a linear retreat (i.e., feet of shoreline recession per year) or volumetric loss (i.e., cubic yards of eroded sediment per linear foot of shoreline frontage per year).
-This is primarily because erosion rates are not uniform and vary overtime at any single location.
+It is very difficult to measure erosion as a rate, with respect to either a linear retreat (i.e., feet of shoreline recession per year) or volumetricloss (i.e., cubic yards of eroded sediment per linear foot of shoreline frontage per year).
+This is primarily due to the fact that erosion rates are not uniform and vary overtime at any single location.